Reboot the Blog: The Raven’s Return Flight

-Sometimes the best place to restart a project is to wipe the slate clean and hit the reset button.
+Have you ever reach a point on a project where you just wanted to hit the reset button?
 When you reboot a project, it can feel like you have wasted all of the time that you have already invested in it.
-A fresh start can sometimes be the best way to jump start a project that has stalled out.
+However, sometimes a fresh start is the best way to jump start a project that has stalled out.

 How I Got Here